-It is generally accepted that a residential leasehold with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 45 years remaining, the property will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with more than 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 35 years unexpired, the residence will be worth the same as a freehold for many years ahead.

 Lender | Requirement |